-Healthcare-associated with Current Admission to the Reporting Facility

-- An MRSA case (as defined above) identified > 48 hours or > 2 calendar days (the day of admission counted as the first calendar day, the same hereinafter) after the patient was admitted to the reporting facility - Note: The health authorities that have applied > 72 hours or > 3 calendar days after admission5 can continue their timeframe for MRSA cases being classified as associated with current admission to the reporting facility, and \leq 72 hours or \leq 3 calendar days for the following categories, with communication to PICNet.

-• Healthcare-associated with Previous Encounter with the Reporting Facility

-- An MRSA case (as defined above) identified \leq 48 hours or \leq 2 calendar days after the patient was admitted to the reporting facility, AND one of the followings - The patient was admitted to the reporting facility for a period of ≥ 24 hours or at least overnight stay within the last 12 months, OR - Presence of indwelling catheters or other medical device at time of admission, which was inserted by the reporting facility, OR - Documented history of weekly visits to an outpatient clinic (e.g., dialysis, oncology) in the reporting facility for more than 4 weeks in the last 12 months

-Healthcare-associated with Another Healthcare Facility

-- o An MRSA case (as defined above) identified \leq 48 hours or \leq 2 calendar days after the patient was admitted to the reporting facility, AND one of the following: - The patient was admitted to another healthcare facility (including acute care and long-term care) for a period of ≥ 24 hours or at least overnight stay, or weekly visits to an outpatient clinic (e.g., for dialysis, oncology) at another facility, within the last 12 months, OR
+- Healthcare-associated with Current Admission to the Reporting Facility - An MRSA case (as defined above) identified > 48 hours or > 2 calendar days (the day of admission counted as the first calendar day, the same hereinafter) after the patient was admitted to the reporting facility - Note: The health authorities that have applied > 72 hours or > 3 calendar days after admission3 can continue their timeframe for MRSA cases being classified as associated with current admission to the reporting facility, and \leq 72 hours or \leq 3 calendar days for the following categories, with communication to PICNet. - Healthcare-associated with Previous Encounter with the Reporting Facility - An MRSA case (as defined above) identified ≤ 48 hours or ≤2 calendar days after the patient was admitted to the reporting facility, AND one of the followings - The patient was admitted to the reporting facility for a period of ≥ 24 hours or at least overnight stay within the last 12 months, OR - Presence of indwelling catheters or other medical device at time of admission, which was inserted by the reporting facility, OR - Documented history of weekly visits to an outpatient clinic (e.g., dialysis, oncology) in the reporting facility for more than 4 weeks in the last 12 months - Healthcare-associated with Another Healthcare Facility - An MRSA case (as defined above) identified \leq 48 hours or \leq 2 calendar days after the patient was admitted to the reporting facility, AND one of the following: - The patient was admitted to another healthcare facility (including acute care and long-term care) for a period of ≥ 24 hours or at least overnight stay, or weekly visits to an outpatient clinic (e.g., for dialysis, oncology) at another facility, within the last 12 months, OR - Presence of indwelling catheters or other medical device at time of admission, which was inserted by another facility - Community-associated - An MRSA case (as defined above) identified ≤ 48 hours or ≤ 2 calendar days after the patient was admitted to the reporting facility, AND there was no documented history for any of following healthcare exposure within the last 12 months: - o Admitted to an acute care facility - Residence in a long-term care facility or rehab centre

-5 Cohen AL, et al (2008).
-Infection Control and Hospital Epidemiology 29:901-913
+3 Cohen AL, et al. Infection Control and Hospital Epidemiology 2008; 29:901-913